OmniMute/git_calisthenics/README.txt

 Knock knock

 Who’s there?
 Git

 Git who?

-Git on with the assignment!
+Git this joke over with